krinkir/docs-opmanual_developer/book/opmanual_developer/30_projects/05_fiducial_markers_detection_at_the_edge.md

 markers are used for, and how we are extracting the necessary information from them.
 This section also suggests a more decentralized approach to the online localization of the Autolab.

-See also: To get a detailed overview of the tests conducted and other pipelines considered: [Onboard apriltag processing](https://ethidsc.atlassian.net/wiki/spaces/DS/pages/465371137/Design+Document+The+on-board+Apriltag+Processing?)
+See also: To get a detailed overview of the tests conducted and other pipelines considered, please read this design document: [Onboard apriltag processing](https://ethidsc.atlassian.net/wiki/spaces/DS/pages/465371137/Design+Document+The+on-board+Apriltag+Processing?)

 <minitoc/>